Renting a home

 • Upkeep – is the place falling down or begging for repairs?
 Ask for repairs.
 If they aren’t corrected and you end up renting it, those problems could become your problems.

-• Bugs – do you see a few ants, a cockroaches, or mice?
+• Bugs – do you see a few ants, a cockroach, or mice?
 If you can help it, don’t rent a place where you’re already outnumbered by pests or rodents.

 • Hazards – if mold or dangerous conditions are prevalent, the apartment or house isn’t going to be for you.
 You have the right to a safe environment, so don’t give a shady landlord the opportunity to make a buck off of you.
 Move on to the next place.